magneticbear/magneticbear.com/src/documents/lab/testing-methodology/index.html.md

 There are various types of testing approaches, each with their own strengths and weaknesses.
 By combining them in the right way, we can maximize our testing coverage of the product.

 ### Manual Testing
 The most obvious and oldest of the testing solutions.
 Take a device, run your product on it, and try to break it by hand.
-While easy to perform, this method is wraught with weaknesses.
+While easy to perform, this method is wrought with weaknesses.
 It makes tests harder to repeat precisely (essential in bug hunting), it's hard to keep track of, and requires much more time to complete.
 Nevertheless, there are some things that simply cannot be efficiently tested automatically.
 By using manual testing judiciously, many bugs can be found and fixed.

 ### Unit Testing
 A testing method popularized by the TDD community, unit testing is the primary way we will use to conduct logic tests.
 By resetting the environment after each test, we can be sure the results of one test won't affect another.